nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 Try to set Ad Inserter plugin priority to 10 (early processing, Ad Inserter settings - tab * / tab General).

-= How can I replace deprecated tags {adinserter n} for manual insertion with new ones [adinserter block="n"] in all posts? =

-Use <a href="https://wordpress.org/plugins/search-regex/" target="_blank">Search Regex</a> plugin to replace tags in all posts with few clicks.
-If you are not familiar with regular expressions simply use search and replace text for each code block.
-Use **Replace** to test replacements and when it works as expected use **Replace & Save**.

-= How can I add some text or title (e.g. Advertisement) above the ad? =
+= How can I add some title or label (e.g. Advertisements) above the ad? =

 If this is a sidebar widget then you can simply name the widget.

+For each code block you can also show a label above each ad.
+Default text (or HTML code) for ad labels can be set on the general plugin settings tab (tab * / tab General / **Ad label**.
+To enable ad label above the ad go to code block for this ad, click on the Misc button and then on the Display tab check **Ad label**.

+If you configured only text for ad label then the following code will be added above ad code: `<div class="code-block-label">AD_LABEL_TEXT</div>` (`code-block` is the block class name used, AD_LABEL_TEXT is the text for Ad Label).
+You can then style the label using CSS for class `.code-block-label` (the best place for this code is Header section).
+If HTML code is configured for ad label then this code will be used (instead of the div code above).

-In other cases you can add title HTML code above ad code.
+In case you need a different label for some ad you can simply add label HTML code above the ad code.
 For example:

-`<h3>Advertisement</h3>
+`<h3>Advertisements</h3>

 AD_CODE`

-Change the title tag according to the theme style.

 = I like the plugin.
 How can I support it? =

-*   Write a nice <a href="https://wordpress.org/support/plugin/ad-inserter/reviews/">review</a>
+*   Write a short <a href="https://wordpress.org/support/plugin/ad-inserter/reviews/">review</a>
 *   <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LHGZEMRTR7WB4">Donate</a>
 *   Buy the license for <a href="http://adinserter.pro/" target="_blank">Ad Inserter Pro</a>